thurmanlabs/thurman-v1/README.md

-# thurman-v1
+# Thurman V1

-This repository contains the smart contracts of the Thurman V1 Protocol.
+This repository contains the smart contracts for the Thurman V1 Protocol.